 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
-The System has one type of deferred inflows, deferred pension inflows, associated with defined benefit pension plans.
+The System has one type of deferred inflows, deferred pension inflows, associated with the pension plan.